 The Content Consumer in this profile is similar to content consumers defined in other IHE profiles.
 It must be able to consume clinical content as defined in the PCC Technical Framework.
 The Content Consumer Actor must also act on request resources.
 Examples of request resources include ReferralRequest, MedicationRequest, etc.

-The Content Consumer SHALL act on and respond to request resources that is shared by the Content Creator Actor.
+The Content Consumer SHALL act on and respond to request resources that is shared by the Care Plan Contributor Actor.

 X.2 DCP Actor Options